 Is the strategy actually worth the effort?

-Definitely – the component of direct short volatility strategies (I diversify across 3 approaches with different time horizons and risk exposures, using different instruments) is my biggest driver of consistent portfolio growth in a good environment like today and the past years (2014 to 2015 posted the last big drawdowns).
+For me the answer is a definite yes – the component of short volatility strategies (I diversify across 3 approaches with different time horizons and risk exposures, using different instruments) is the biggest driver of consistent portfolio growth in a good environment like today and the past years (2014 to 2015 posted the last big drawdowns).
 Protective measures are designed to stop trading the strategies in bad environments like a longer correction (2015-2016) or a bear market (2008).
-In backtests, including very bad periods, this leads to a Sharpe ratio well above 1 (which seems to be a sustainable upper limit for very good investors over longer time periods) – in real trading that has been much higher, but only benign environments were traded until now.
+In backtests, including very bad periods, this leads to a Sharpe ratio well above 1 – in real trading that has been much higher, but only benign environments were traded until now.

 Why is the strategy so profitable?